 Exfoliation is one of the fundamental steps in any skincare routine.
-It removes dead skin cells, which prevent products from working efficiently, make your complexion dull, and clog pores.
+It removes dead skin cells, which prevent products from working efficiently, makes your complexion dull, and clogs pores.
 For that extra skin TLC, you might want to consider skin peels.

 Chemical peels are popular because they claim to create a smoother-looking appearance, provide deep exfoliation, unclog pores, even the appearance of the skin, reduce the presence of dullness, and reduce the appearance of fine lines and wrinkles.

 However, the harmful side effects are rarely broadcasted.
 Some of them are scarring, redness that can last for several months, fungal or bacterial infections, changes in skin tone, and potential liver, heart, and kidney damage.